Alex Wagner: Personal life

 On August 30, 2014, Wagner married former White House nutrition policy advisor and assistant chef Sam Kass in a ceremony held at Blue Hill at Stone Barns, a restaurant in Pocantico Hills, New York.
-The wedding was attended by then U.S. President Barack Obama and his family, as Kass had been the Obama family personal chef since Chicago.
-Wagner and Kass's first child, Cyrus, was born in 2017.
-On April 16, 2019, she gave birth to their second child, Rafael.
+The wedding was attended by then U.S. President Barack Obama and his family, as Kass had been the Obama family personal chef since they lived in Chicago.
+Wagner and Kass' first child, Cyrus, was born in 2017.
+On April 16, 2019, she gave birth to their second son, Rafael.
+In 2025, Wagner announced that she and Kass are now divorced.

 Books

 In April 2018, Futureface, her book about her Burmese American ancestry, was published.
+In 2020, a second version adapted for younger readers was published in 2020.